joseantonio2001/TFG-Deconvoluci-n-Ciega-de-Im-genes/READ.md

     - `PREDICTS_PSFS_PNGs_PATH`: Directory with the PSF (.png) files for restoration.
     - `W_Y_PATH`: Path of the weights of the y model
     - `W_COLOR_PATH`: Path of the weights of the cbcr model

+### Train and test
+To use the model, just run the `deep_image_prior.py` script.
+Once the execution is finished, a directory `DEEP_IMAGE_PRIOR` will be created, where you will be able to see:
+1. The restored images with the base model in the `DEEP_IMAGE_PRIOR/RESTORE_DATA/NO_DIP/` directory.
+2. The images restored with the Deep Image Prior model in the directory `DEEP_IMAGE_PRIOR/RESTORE_DATA/DIP/`.
+3. The calculated metrics in the file `DEEP_IMAGE_PRIOR/METRICS.csv`.
+4. The updated weights used to restore images using Deep Image Prior in the `DEEP_IMAGE_PRIOR/UPDATE_WEIGHTS` directory.
+5. All data used to train and restore organised in the `DEEP_IMAGE_PRIOR/TEST_DATA` directory.